Table of Contents

 AP exams are standardised tests administered by the College Board in the US.
-These exams offer an opportunity to earn college credit, demonstrate your mastery of challenging subjects, and stand out in the college admissions process.
-The AP exam full form is “Advanced Placement”.
+These exams offer an opportunity to earn college credit, demonstrate mastery of challenging subjects, and stand out in college admissions.
+The AP exam complete form is “Advanced Placement”.

 Every year, more than 4 million high school students from 100+ countries across the globe take the AP exams.
-Students can choose subjects like mathematics, science, history, English, and more.
+Students can choose mathematics, science, history, English, and more subjects.

 What Is Advanced Placement (AP) Exam?

 AP exam scores play a vital role in distinguishing candidates during the college admissions process.
-Students who enrol in AP classes also engage themselves in an intense course to gain college credits.
+Students who enroll in AP classes also engage themselves in an intense course to gain college credits.

 Benefits Of Taking An AP Exam